A guide to architectural lighting design

 How to get you lighting right, from planning considerations to wiring and LED fittings

-Here, Grand Designs magazine examines the key trends in architectural lighting design and how to integrate them in your home.
+Grand Designs examines the key shifts in architectural lighting design and how to integrate them in your home.

 Discuss architectural lighting plans with an architect

 It’s never too early to think about your lighting plans.
 Integrating it into your home is a long-term investment so you will want to get it right first time.